Cfoulcard/Cfoulcard/README.md

 </p>

  <p align="center">
-I'm an Android Software Developer who enjoys the excitement of 👨🏾‍💻 creating, 🛠 building, and 🗺 publishing an app.
+I'm an iOS and Android Software Developer who enjoys the excitement of 👨🏾‍💻 creating, 🛠 building, and 🗺 publishing an app.
 I enjoy being in the moment of the journey of development and design, and if you feel the same maybe that's a sign we should connect!
 If my projects vibe with you please :star: and/or contribute to it!
 </p>

  <p align="center">